 In addition to the rules below, the Sporting News Baseball Rules will be followed, unless otherwise noted.
 Home team will be determined by a coin flip prior to the game, with the team winning the flip getting its choice.
 Home team provides the official scorekeeper.

-Beginning with the first JWPB tournament of the season, a player’s age is based on a April 30 cutoff date (i.e. If a player will turn 11 before April 30, 2017 he must play 11u or above).
+Beginning with the first JWPB tournament of the season, a player’s age is based on a April 30 cutoff date (i.e. If a player will turn 11 on or before April 30, 2021 he must play 11u or above).
 A player may “play up,” but can not “play down.”

 Players may not play for or be on the roster for two teams in the same division.